kimata/esp32_ulp_sht3x/README.md

-# ULP SHT3x sensro application
+# ULP SHT3x sensor application

 This software captures temerature and humidity and send those value to Fluentd.